MorganKryze/ConsoleAppVisuals/docs/introduction/data_viz.md

 ## Conclusion

-> [!TIP]
-> To customize the elements, find all the available properties and methods in the [references](/ConsoleAppVisuals/references/index.html) section.

 In this tutorial, you learned how to remove elements from the window and how to use the `TableView`, `TableSelector` and `Matrix` elements.
 You are now ready to start the menus management tutorial.